windvalley/gossh/README.md

   `script`: Execute a local shell script on remote hosts.
   `push`: Push local files and dirs to remote hosts.

-- Supports using sudo to execute the commands or a script as other user(default is `root`).
+- Supports using sudo to execute the commands or a shell script as other user(default is `root`).

-- Supports specifying i18n environment variable value while executing commands or a script to help keep the language of the outputs consistent.
+- Supports specifying i18n environment variable value while executing commands or a shell script to help keep the language of the outputs consistent.
 For example: `zh_CN.UTF-8`, `en_US.UTF-8`.

 - Supports four authentication methods.
   Priority: `ssh-agent authentication` -> `pubkey authentication` -> `password from command flag` -> `username:password from a file`.